YimianDai/open-alcnet/README.md

 >* Draw the ground truth boudning box in the prediction images for easier comparsion, this feature requires the labelling (.xml) file in the dataset.

 ***
-If you are unfamiliar with how to setup an environment for MXNet, you can check out the [tutorial](Tutorial-for-reproducing-the-result-of-the-ALCNet)
+If you are unfamiliar with how to setup an environment for MXNet or how the run the scripts, you can check out the [tutorial](Tutorial-for-reproducing-the-result-of-the-ALCNet)
 ***
 # Description from the orginal author